 SUBMITTING YOUR HERO

 I am a family member of the fallen with a loved one interred at a participating national cemetery.
 Does it cost anything for my loved one to be visited and have a token placed?

 There is no cost to submit your loved one for a visit.
 It is our honor to pay tribute to them on Memorial Day weekend.

 Can you visit my loved one at my local National Cemetery?

 I am a family member of the fallen.
 May I also volunteer?

 Absolutely.
 We encourage families of the fallen to volunteer with us on Memorial Day weekend.
-Please register at your location of choice when registration opportunities open in late March.
+Please register at your location of choice when registration opportunities open in March.
 Event organizers will contact you with details in May.

 Will I be able to tell if someone has visited my loved one?

 Yes.
 Our volunteers will directly text or email you a photo of your loved one’s interment site once they place their token, if you prefer.
 Some photos may also be posted on our social media platforms such as Facebook and Instagram.